ldatb/Jaskier/README.md

 ## Installation
 Simply run 'pip install -r requirements.txt' to install the necessary requirements and 'python main.py' to run the bot.
+You need to have FFMPEG installed for it to work.